openstack-archive/nova-powervm/README.rst

 API Tests
 ---------

-The REST APIs are not planned to change as part of this.
 Existing APIs should be valid.
 All testing is planned within the functional testing system and via unit tests.

 Documentation Impact